The Future of Innovation, Sustainability, and the Law: Animal Welfare and Public Health Symposium

 In this symposium, we will delve deep into the critical issues that arise at the crossroads of animal welfare and public health.
 We aim to provide a comprehensive platform for engaging discussions and knowledge sharing, and we are proud to present an agenda that promises a day filled with meaningful insights.

-The program is pending approval for general CLE credit hours in Illinois.
+The program is approved for 1.5 general CLE credit hours in Illinois.
+Click here to access written materials.

 This event will bring together leading experts and thought leaders from diverse backgrounds to explore the pressing challenges and potential opportunities within this complex intersection.